July 13, 2016

 This is when I discovered Coached with their focus on sports science and how to use this in training to train smarter and not harder.
-After Lactate and Fuel Efficiency testing at the Coached Lab, I signed up to Coached to commence a structured training program specific to my fitness level and focused around time and heart rate zones.
+After Lactate and Fat Burn testing at the Coached Lab, I signed up to Coached to commence a structured training programme specific to my fitness level and focused around time and heart rate zones.
 This training was very low intensity compared to my previously unstructured training where I’d generally run hard over a given distance.

 After three months of training, I re-tested my lactate threshold and was pleasantly surprised that it had improved by ~0.7km/h and 5 beats per min.
 A week later I ran a half marathon and achieved a PB shaving over 4 minutes of my previous best time.
 Since then, I’ve used Coached to qualify for the Boston Marathon!

 Not only has Coached introduced me to a whole new way of training, but it has also introduced me to a community of like-minded athletes looking to reach new performance levels, complete their first triathlon or marathon, or just to improve their fitness levels.